awsdocs/aws-systems-manager-user-guide/doc_source/automation-cf.md

 ## Copy role information for Automation<a name="automation-cf-copy"></a>

 Use the following procedure to copy information about the Automation service role from the AWS CloudFormation console\.
-You must specify these roles when you run an Automation document\.
+You must specify these roles when you use a runbook\.

 **Note**
-You do not need to copy role information using this procedure if you run the `AWS-UpdateLinuxAmi` or `AWS-UpdateWindowsAmi` documents\.
-These documents already have the required roles specified as default values\.
-The roles specified in these documents use IAM managed policies\.
+You do not need to copy role information using this procedure if you run the `AWS-UpdateLinuxAmi` or `AWS-UpdateWindowsAmi` runbooks\.
+These runbooks already have the required roles specified as default values\.
+The roles specified in these runbooks use IAM managed policies\.

 **To copy the role names**